damajor/BALD/README_Config_Parameters.md

 You can avoid to change settings in the script itself by creating a file named `myconfig` and put all the settings in it.
 The script will load this file if it exists, otherwise it will use default values from script itself.
 `myconfig` file takes precedence over internal settings.

+You can also use the provided [Config Editor](README.md#config-editor) to change the settings.

 Table of content
 ================
 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=3 orderedList=false} -->